FDI net inflows slump by 40.5% in August - BusinessWorld Online

 In the first eight months of the year, FDI net inflows declined by 22.5% to $5.179 billion from $6.686 billion in the same period in 2024.

-This came as investments in equity and investment fund shares fell by 18.7% to $1.786 billion during the period from $2.195 billion a year earlier.
+This came as investments in equity and investment fund shares fell by 18.7% to $1.786 billion from $2.195 billion a year earlier.

 Net foreign investments in equity capital other than the reinvestment of earnings likewise dropped by 35.5% to $870 million from $1.349 billion a year ago.